puremike/event-MGTAPI/README.md

 ---

-Let me know if you want to add usage examples, environment variable details, or anything else!
+Let me know if you want to add usage examples, environment variables, or anything else!